YamamotoLabUCSF/SampleSheet/README.md

 ## <span style="color:mediumblue">Code launch notes</span>

-Code is available as a Jupyter Notebook file (**SampleSheet.ipynb**) or as a Python program file (**SampleSheet.py**) for direct use, or pre-packaged with all dependencies as an Open Virtualization Format file for virtual machines (**Alleles\_and\_altered\_motifs.ovf**).
+Code is available as a Jupyter Notebook file (**SampleSheet.ipynb**) or as a Python program file (**SampleSheet.py**) for direct use, or pre-packaged with all dependencies as an Open Virtualization Format file for virtual machines (**Alleles\_and\_altered\_motifs.ova**).

 ### <span style="color:dodgerblue">Python program (SampleSheet.py) or Jupyter Notebook (SampleSheet.ipynb)</span>

 In [System setup](#system-setup) above, you downloaded and installed Python 3 & the SampleSheet code repository.
-Optionally you may have also installed Jupyter Notebook & created a Python virtual environment (SampleSheet\_env) containing the Python modules that SampleSheet.py needs in order to run.
+Optionally, you may have also installed Jupyter Notebook & created a Python virtual environment (SampleSheet\_env) containing the Python modules that SampleSheet.py needs in order to run.
 To access SampleSheet.py (Jupyter Notebook or Python program file) for interactive work, proceed through guidelines indicated below.

 #### <span style="color:dodgerblue">Launching .py program</span>